matthewaudio/mindmapjs/README.md

 # mindmapjs
 Mind Mapping software in Javascript.
 This is meant to be expanded.
-I'd like to add a small format editor for nodes that includes text style, stroke style and fill style.
-Same for links.
-I'd also like to add json import and export which should be fairly easy as I've kept the editor separate from the document.

 # Tools: